Integrated-Electronic-Systems-Lab-TUDa/cmodel-docker-pub/README.md

     pip install -r pip_requirements.txt

+Please note that the .h5 export feature requires Keras and TensorFlow <= 2.15.0.
  ## Run Flow

 The demo notebook `script/NN_fact.ipynb` can then be executed e.g. in VS Code.
 It demonstrates the deep learning based compact modeling of the planar RFET.